mbarghihub/hello-world/README.md

 # hello-world
-Imade this repository for initial work
+I made this repository for initial work